ojilles/jilles.net/_posts/2007-10-06-software-development-is-hard.md

 * In theory the complexity of a well-structured program should be O(n), where n is the number of lines of code (each line only tightly coupled with the line preceding and after it).
-A poorly structured program would be O(n2), with dependencies on one particular line throughout the codebase.
+A poorly structured program would be O(n2), with dependencies on one particular line throughout the code base.

-Favorite quote, from the **1968** NATO Software Engingeering Conference: "_We undoubtedly produce software by backward techniques. [...]
+Favorite quote, from the **1968** NATO Software Engineering Conference: "_We undoubtedly produce software by backward techniques. [...]
 We build systems like the Wright brothers build airplanes -- build the whole thing, push it off the cliff, let it crash, and start over again_".